 • Correct format.
 The submitted manuscript file is in Microsoft Word — *format.docx .
 All the requirements of the editorial Board for the text design are met when preparing the manuscript.
 The manuscript is formatted in accordance with the instructions of the official website of the journal.

 * Articles that are not designed According to the rules for authors are not considered by the editorial Board.

-• * The journal is published at the expense of authors and subscribers.
+• * The journal is published from funds of sponsorship and subscribers.

 • Presenting the text for publication in the journal, the author guarantees correctness of all information about himself, the absence of plagiarism and other forms of illegal borrowing in the manuscript of the work, proper execution of all borrowings of text, tables, diagrams, illustrations.
 The authors of published materials are responsible for the selection and accuracy of the facts, quotes, statistics, and other information provided.

 * The editorial Board is not responsible for the accuracy of the information provided by the authors.
 The author, sending the manuscript to the Editorial office, takes personal responsibility for the originality of the research, instructs the Editorial office to publish the work through its publication in the press.
 Plagiarism is the deliberate attribution of authorship to someone else’s work of science, thought, art, or invention.
 Plagiarism may be a violation of copyright and patent laws, and as such may entail the legal liability of the Author.

 • The author guarantees that he / she has exclusive rights to use the material submitted to the editorial Board.
 In case of violation of this warranty and claims against the editorial Board in this regard, the Author undertakes to settle all claims independently and at his own expense.
 The editorial Board is not responsible to third parties for violation of the Author’s guarantees.

 * It is not allowed to submit to the editor works that are sent for publication in other publications or printed in them.

 * Sending materials to the editor for publication means that the author agrees with the above requirements.